CraigB-spinner/Arcade-Trackball/README.md

 Dec 16/20: Added code for x-axis disable (Golf game driver - no hook/slice cheat)
 Dec 16/20: Uploaded new code for override Joystick directions mod (using buttons for menu)
 Jan 15/21: Uploaded new code for Trackball six colour rotation using a RGB 5050 LED Strip
 (Use of programmer is required to unprogram fuse bit, JTAGEN = 1)
+Jan 26/21: Uploaded new code for Mouse only Trackball operation.
+Note: all buttons can be inactivated for Trackball-Only operation.
 <br/><br/>
 This project uses an Arduino Pro Micro clone, arcade trackball, with 8 buttons (up to 10) for use with MAME or any other emulator which can use x-axis and y-axis of mouse device as a trackball controller.
 Code should work on any board using an ATmega32U4 as long as the port pins are mapped to the same "digital pins" as the [Pro Micro](Pics/Arduino%20Pro%20Micro%20Atmega32u4.jpg).
 To construct, you will need an older non-PS/2 style trackball which can operate at 5v along with some momentary switches plus Arduino micro controller.